 - Remote access software you run on demand, such as conferencing software like Zoom, GoToMeeting or others allowing you to display your desktop in a video conference or give control of your machine to one of the other participants.

 - Remote access software you run when getting support from a trusted yet remote friend, relative, or service technician.

 - Malicious software.
 Because malware can do anything.

 The key is that the software is running on your computer.

 This allows us to make decisions to get safer still.

-The solution is fairly straightforward.
+The solution is fairly straightforward: choose what to run.

 - Disable, or not, Remote Desktop.
 As I said, your router protects you from incoming connections.